hashicorp/design-system/website/docs/patterns/filter-patterns/partials/core-concepts/core-concepts.md

-Filtering consists of several conceptual foundations that contribute the larger pattern, filtering method, and communication of filters to the user.
+Filtering consists of several conceptual foundations that contribute to the larger pattern, filtering method, and communication of filters to the user.

 ## Concepts and terminology